techmagus/iam/content/en-ph/projects/creations/ph-ukl.md

   #rel = "noopener"
 +++

 The **Philippines Unicode Keyboard Layout** or **PH-UKL** is the first Unicode-based keyboard layout made for the Filipino nation and state of the Philippines.
-Its main feature is the incorporation of the characters commonly used in the Philippines especially the *Philippine Peso Sign* (**₱**).
-Prior to this, Filipinos have to use a strike-through letter P (~~P~~); the Dollar Sign ($) [the de facto universal currency sign but is confusing today]; or the not-so-common neutral currency symbol: ¤
+Its main feature is the incorporation of characters commonly used in the Philippines, especially the *Philippine Peso Sign* (**₱**).
+Prior to this, Filipinos have to use a strike-through letter P (~~P~~); the Dollar Sign ($) [the de facto universal currency sign but is confusing today]; or the not-so-common neutral currency symbol: ¤.

 <!-- more -->